dperezmavro/infosec/protostar/protostar_stack6.md

 0xb7eada50  0xb7fa14cc  Yes (*)     /lib/libc.so.6
 ```

 No surprises there, libc is everpresent!
+Now we basically just have to find gadgets in libc, and for that I used a tool called ROPgadget[8].
+After we download libc from the protostar machine, run `ROPgadget --binary ../bin/libc.so.6 > libc_gadgets.txt` to extract gadgets from libc.
+And now let the most arduous process known to man begin - finding gadgets for our shellcode!

+### Exploitation

+As a first step, I tried to find the exact instructions that I needed but I had no luck.

+This is the final exploit that I can up with:

 Now to find out where it's being loaded, we will need to inspect the processe's process memory maps:

 ```bash
 $ ps aux | grep -e '[s]tack6'